-Julie spruces up an old Lack coffee table with a mosaic.
+Julie spruces up an old LACK coffee table with mosaic.

 She says, “It was pretty simple, actually.
 I got my dad to make a wood cover (pine sides + mdf base) to slide over top of the original table.